wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-00  Session One Intros.md

 >Warm regards,
 >Tedric Taiva, Voice of the Founders

- - [ ]  **Jolene's Character**
+ - [ ]  **Cosset Theris** (Jolene)

-- Opening scene should be a dream that she's having, where she's surrounded by children, and doing nanny duties such as cooking for them and cleaning up after them.
+- Opening scene should be a dream that she's having, where she's surrounded by children inside of a lavish Cyran mansion, doing nanny duties such as cooking for them and cleaning up after them.
+Dwell in this scene for a bit and ask Jolene what Cosset is doing with her day.
+Ask her the names of the children.
 - When she wakes up, the new scene is a stark contrast, where she's completely alone and surrounded only by quiet.
-- Ask Jolene what she's doing, and after exploring that a bit, have the paper drake show up.
+- Ask Jolene what she's doing, and after exploring that a bit, have her find the Strixhaven acceptance letter belonging to one of the children.

+ - [ ]  **Hawthorne Winters** (Kerrie)

+- ASK: Does Hawthorne have any other family, besides his missing daughter?
+- We see various buildings, constructed from sturdy wood and stone, with buttressed walls and arched entrances.
+One such building sports a simple hanging sign outside denoting it as the "Inn" (ask Kerrie the name).
+Inside the warmth of the fire casts shadows on the aging face of an older tiefling man.
+- Ask Kerrie what Hawthorne is doing in the Inn, all by himself as the few patrons have gone to bed.
+- Thunder cracks outside and lighting illuminates the room for a short time.
+The storms have become routine to Hawthorne, but he likes to stay awake and helpful to any patrons who may not be as familiar.
+- Just as the lightning flashes again, the paper drake appears at the window.
+As it's closed, the paper gets wetter and wetter as it frantically slaps its wings against the window, trying to garner any attention at all.

+ - [ ]  **Alton Prescott** (Alex)

+- ASK: Does Alton live alone now, or what's his living situation?
+Any family or others around?

+ - [ ]  **Shear** (Trey)

+-

+ - [ ]  **???** (Sara)

+-

 ### Secrets and Clues
 Check off as information is received.
 These should be gathered from Secrets and Clues in Characters and Locations above, as well as anything particular to the Scenes and Situations in this adventure.